OlivierLD/raspberry-coffee/docker/README.md

 `docker`'s run parameters are described [here](https://docs.docker.com/v17.09/edge/engine/reference/commandline/run/#parent-command).

-Using `image.builder.sh`, choose option `1`, it takes some time, and you can log on to the image to start the server:
+Using `image.builder.sh`, choose option `1`, it takes some time, the server is started by `docker`, and you can log on to the image if you want (it's not necessary):
 ```bash
 $ docker run -it oliv-nav:latest /bin/bash
 #     #